niklas88/gr-ax100/README.md

 * ADS-B data output to KML.
 This block will only output <Placemark> tags.
 You need to include a proper header and footer to obtain a valid KML file.
   See http://destevez.net/wp-content/uploads/2016/05/gomx3.kml for an example.
+* It is also possible to save the data to a KISS file.
+For this, https://github.com/daniestevez/gr-kiss is needed.
+See examples/ax100_rx_fm_demod.grc